-The Chehalis Basin Strategy is an ambitious collection of potential actions to address the challenges of extreme flooding and degraded river habitat.
-The State of Washington and local leaders are working to develop the Strategy to both improve river habitat and reduce flood damage.
+The Chehalis Basin Strategy is an ambitious collection of potential actions to address the challenges of extreme flooding and degraded aquatic species habitat.
+The Office of Chehalis Basin and Chehalis Basin Board was created in 2017 to aggressively pursue implementation of an integrated Strategy for long-term flood damage reduction and aquatic species restoration in the Chehalis River Basin.
 It will be a basin-wide strategy that includes near-term and long-term actions, as well as small and large scale projects.
 The long-term goal of the Strategy is to make the basin a safer place for families and communities impacted by flooding, and to improve and restore aquatic species habitat now and for future generations.

-Summary of actions being considered in the Chehalis Basin Strategy to reduce flood damage and restore aquatic species habitat:
+Below is a summary of actions being considered in the Chehalis Basin Strategy:

 |AQUATIC SPECIES HABITAT RESTORATION||FLOOD DAMAGE REDUCTION|

 |Restore over 200-500 miles of riverside habitat by: